TBD9rain/quick_ref/markdown.md

 # Reference

 Use `>` to begin a reference line.
+Use `>` followed by a blank line to start another text line.
 Reference can include other elements.
 Reference can be nested in another reference.

-> Do more than it can be done --Lingwei
+> Do more than it needs --Lingwei
 >
 > **However**
 >> Don't do too more -- Lingwei